 Another concern is that if the Duchy were absorbed into the Crown Estate, it is unlikely that money generated would be re-invested in Cornwall.
 Cornwall, being generally less wealthy than other parts of the UK, is in greater need of this money.
 But actually very little of the Duchy’s revenue goes to Cornwall now.
 There is much to be said for earmarking revenues generated in Cornwall for expenditure in Cornwall- but this could be achieved by a separate department within the Crown Estate or by passing the funds to an independent trust.
 The Duchy as it currently exists is very poorly qualified to handle this kind of enterprise.

-It should be stressed that Republic is proposing an end to the organisation of the Duchy, the operation that currently pays a multi-million pound profit to Prince Charles.
+It should be stressed that Republic is proposing an end to the organisation of the Duchy, the operation that currently pays a multi-million pound profit to Prince William.
 We do not dispute Cornwall's unique status but would argue that along with the rest of the UK Cornwall deserves a more democratic and accountable settlement.

 Isn’t it Theft?